K-Sato1995/gatsbyBlog/content/posts/GraphQL-Resources/index.md

 tags:
   - graphql
 published: true
-description: 'Here are some resources and tips for understanding graphql better.'
+description: 'Some resources and tips for understanding graphql better.'
 ---

 # Enum type